-Has your parent ever given you the silent treatment?
+Does your parent ever give you the silent treatment?

 So instead of talking things through, clearing the air, reaching a compromise, or apologizing, they stop talking to you for a few hours, days or even months?

 Is the silent treatment something that happens in your family with other family members from time to time whenever there’s a fall out or disagreement, and you’ve accepted it as a quirky family trait?

 If you answered yes to these questions you might think it’s just something odd that happens in your family from time to time.

 But you might be surprised to know that receiving the silent treatment is very damaging and it can have a long lasting and devastating impact on you.

 Hi I’m Mel.
-I’m a counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent, and I would like to take a moment to explain how they use the silent treatment as a way to punish and control their children.
+I’m an online counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.

 What Is The Silent Treatment